University of Virginia: Rivalries

 The ACC is often regarded as the best college basketball conference, and UVA leads the series in its official yearly home-and-away ACC basketball rivalries: against Virginia Tech 99–61, and against Louisville 23–7, as of 2025.
 Other basketball rivalries include those against North Carolina and Maryland.
 Notably the 1982 ACC tournament championship game where Dean Smith had his team of future NBA stars (such as Michael Jordan and James Worthy) hold the ball for seven minutes, against a Virginia team featuring Ralph Sampson, led to the advent of the shot clock and the three-point line.
-The Maryland rivalry is now mostly dormant, but was reignited for the 2014 and 2018 editions of the ACC–Big Ten Challenge, with both Challenges won by the Cavaliers on the road in College Park.
+The Maryland rivalry is now mostly dormant, but was reignited in 2014 and 2018 for the ACC–Big Ten Challenge, as well as 2025, with UVA winning all three games.

 Virginia men's lacrosse, as one of the all-time great NCAA programs, has a championship rivalry with fellow ACC program Syracuse (the Cavaliers and Orange holding 18 NCAA Championships between them) as well as rivalries against Big Ten programs Johns Hopkins and Maryland.
 The Syracuse and Johns Hopkins rivalries are played out at least once each season (Syracuse played twice in 2021) with the teams often finding themselves facing off a second or third time in the ACC and NCAA tournaments.
 Virginia women's lacrosse, also a multi-NCAA Championship program, maintains several of those same rivalries.

 The Virginia football team competes against North Carolina in the South's Oldest Rivalry, a historic football rivalry game which a sitting President of the United States, Calvin Coolidge, made time to attend in Charlottesville in 1924.
 The 1960s and 1970s were particularly dark decades for the football program, which later experienced a resurgence in the 1980s and 1990s under George Welsh.
 Coach Welsh led the program to its first bowl bids starting with the 1984 Peach Bowl.
 Welsh, who even reached AP No. 1 rankings for Virginia in October 1990, is a member of the College Football Hall of Fame after compiling the second-most wins in ACC history after Bobby Bowden.
 In a historic rivalry between two legendary coaches, Welsh finished two games up in the head-to-head series against Virginia Tech coach Frank Beamer, 8–6.
 He was also dominant against UNC in the South's Oldest Rivalry, finishing 13–5–1, including a perfect 10–0 record against North Carolina at Scott Stadium.